 The post below is the latest installment in Lawfare’s tradition of posting short pieces inspired by the annual Transatlantic Dialogues on International Law and Armed Conflict.

 Shane R. Reeves is a Lieutenant Colonel in the United States Army.
 He is an Associate Professor and the Deputy Head of the Department of Law at the United States Military Academy, West Point, New York ([email protected]).
 The views expressed here are his personal views and do not necessarily reflect those of the Department of Defense, the United States Army, the United States Military Academy, or any other department or agency of the United States Government.
 The analysis presented here stems from his academic research of publicly available sources, not from protected operational information.

 Subscribe to this Lawfare contributor via RSS.

-The United States and Russia are quietly discussing establishing a so-called “safe zone” in southern Syria.
-But if recent events are an indicator, safe zones may not actually protect civilians.
+According to recent reports, the United States and Russia are quietly discussing establishing a so-called “safe zone” in southern Syria.

 In her recent blog discussing the relevance of the Kosovo precedent in the context of the United States missile strike in Syria, Professor Ashley Deeks noted that “such an intervention, even if narrowly tailored, is very difficult to defend as consistent with international law.

 For seventy-three days last summer, the so-called Islamic State of Iraq and Syria (ISIS) and a Kurdish/Arab militia known as the “Syrian Democratic Force” (SDF) fought over Manbij, Syria.
 The fierce urban battle left thousands of fighters dead and caused significant damage to Manbij, a city with a population of nearly 100,000.